stevemk14ebr/RETools/README.md

 # COM-Code-Helper
 * Com plugin for IDA pro to automatically identify and label many com interfaces and some vtable structures

-# pdbfetch
-* Finds and downloads a PDB from the microsoft symbol server given an input binary.
-Caches to the symbol directory the same way windbg does.

 # IdaScripts
 Python helper scripts to do random stuff.
 May contain wrappers around ida operations, binja operations, or misc python utilities useful in low level stuff.
+See https://hex-rays.com/blog/igors-tip-of-the-week-33-idas-user-directory-idausr/ for the easiest way to use the plugins and configs.

  * Plugins:
      Ida plugins.
 Either raw binaries or submodules to the project if it's on github (and installable via src).